Calculating Your Child Support

 Step 3.
 Fill out the Child Support Worksheet

-The sample Worksheet is similar to the one you will get from the clerk's office or forms page.
-The actual form is a two-sided form, with the Calculating "Amount from Table" instructions on the back.
+The sample Worksheet is similar to the one you will get from the clerk's office or online forms page.
+The printed form is two-sided, with the Calculating "Amount from Table" instructions on the back.

 Again, if you have relatively up-to-date software, you can opt to use our self-calculating forms:

 This support amount is then divided between the parents based on the percentage of income that they have contributed to their combined adjusted gross income.
-The father must pay a weekly amount of $139.80 ($283 x .60 minus the $30 he pays per week for health insurance premiums for the children).
-It is assumed that the mother provides her share because she cares for the children most of the time.
-The father must pay his share to the mother.
+The father must pay a weekly amount of $201.13 ($351 x .63 minus the $20 he pays per week for health insurance premiums for the children).
+It is assumed that the mother provides her share ($129.87) because she cares for the children most of the time.
+She also pays the child care expenses and extraordinary medical expenses directly, with the father reimbursing her for 63% of those expenses.

 What if my income is very low and I can't afford to pay?